bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.5.1 =
+* Changed: Enable two options for add to cart - deposit or full payment #29

 = 1.5.0 =
 * Added: Add popular categories below banner on store page #51
 * Added: Add brand categories below products #52